-Process Held: Slipform paving a) All test results for compaction from the past five sublots and within-core Submission details: variability from the past five tests. b) Proposal for Corrective Action to achieve conformity.
-Release of Hold Point: The Administrator will consider the submitted documents and release the Trelease of Floid Folia.
-Hold Point when appropriate Corrective Action has been implemented.
+Process Held: Slipform paving Submission details: a) All test results for compaction from the past five sublots and within-core variability from the past five tests. b) Proposal for Corrective Action to achieve conformity.
+Release of Hold Point: The Administrator will consider the submitted documents and release the Hold Point when appropriate Corrective Action has been implemented.